anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The credentials used by the Registrar-Agent to sign the data for the pledge SHOULD NOT contain any personal information.
 Therefore, it is recommended to use an EE certificate associated with the commissioning device instead of an EE certificate associated with the service technician operating the device.
 This avoids revealing potentially included personal information to Registrar and MASA.

+As logging is recommended to better handle failure situations, it is necessary to avoid capturing  sensitive or personal data.
+Privacy-preserving measures in logs SHOULD be applied, such as:
+* Avoid logging personally identifiable information unless unavoidable.
+* Anonymize or pseudonymize data where possible.

 The communication between the pledge and the Registrar-Agent is performed over plain HTTP.
 Therefore, it is subject to disclosure by a Dolev-Yao attacker (an "oppressive observer"){{onpath}}.